Ultimate CGM Guide 2026: How to Choose the Right Continuous Glucose Monitor

 Most people with Type 1 diabetes benefit from real-time CGMs with dependable low-glucose alerts.
 If you use an insulin pump (or plan to), ecosystem compatibility matters significantly.
 Dexcom G7 offers broad integration with major pump ecosystems.
 Medtronic users typically choose Medtronic-compatible sensors for closed-loop systems.

 Accuracy during rapid changes and overnight hours is critical for safe insulin dosing.
-You can find more details on CGM accuracy in these articles here and here.
-Alarm reliability can be lifesaving, especially for those with impaired awareness of hypoglycemia.
+You can find more details on CGM accuracy in these articles CGM Accuracy Comparison 2025: Dexcom G7 vs FreeStyle Libre 3 vs Medtronic Simplera and 7 Factors That Affect Your CGM Accuracy: Sensor Placement, Medications, and More.

 Type 2 Diabetes on Insulin